 Apple CEO Steve Jobs discusses the iTunes Music Store, the new digital music service that was launched today, in what Fortune magazine says is an exclusive interview in the May 12 issue.

 Appearing on newsstands May 5, the article, “Songs in the Key of Steve,” by Fortune senior writer Devin Leonard, also looks at the potential for success — and failure — of the new service.
-Leonard talks with music industry executives and digital music leaders in the article, which will
+Leonard talks with music industry executives and digital music leaders in the article, which will appear online today.

 “This will go down in history as a turning point for the music industry,” Jobs tells Fortune.
 “This is landmark stuff.
 I can’t overestimate it.”